cforall/resolv-proto/logs/lab_notes.md

+## 11-18 Sep 2018 ##
+* CFA => prototype instance translator
+  * Added `#$` and `$` private names to prototype
+  * Translator fixes operator names to prototype textual format
+  * Translator handles global decls and parameter decls in sub-scopes
+  * Translator translates expressions, including initialization and return
+  * Translator encodes field accesses as functions in scope of struct declaration
+  * Minor tweaks to resolv-proto parser and RPDump generation to work together
+  * **TODO** Look at hard-coding implicit conversion table into resolver prototype
+  * **TODO** Look at hard-coding cast conversion table into ProtoDump
+  * **TODO** Look at encoding function type in resolver prototype
+    * This may be necessary to properly handle constraints on io stuff
+    * Should look into types with ftype parameters ... maybe just get rid of them?
+  * **TODO** Look at encoding reference type in resolver prototype
+  * **TODO** Look at var-args type in resolver prototype

 ## 4-7 Sep 2018 ##
 * Added lexical scopes to resolver
   * Variable shadowing is an issue -- maybe I can just not put the shadowed variables in the new scope, using a ScopedMap for the manglenames in the cfa-cc end